Spectacular show of light, music - and water!

 The price is €40 per person, and you can reserve via Get Your Guide.

 Keep reading for our article on romantic things to do in the city, or check out our full list of suggestions of what to do in Barcelona by night.
-From the opera to champagne boat parties, we’ve got plenty of great ideas for you!
+From the opera and night tours of Gaudi’s Casa Mila, to moonlit paddling and champagne boat parties, we’ve got plenty of great ideas for you!